 How does plea bargaining work?

 In a plea bargain, you agree to plead guilty to a charge that is less serious than the original charge that the prosecutor filed against you.
 In exchange, the prosecutor agrees to recommend to the judge that he accept your plea.
 The judge is under no obligation to accept the prosecutor’s recommendation.
 If he does, however, there will be no trial and the case will be over except for sentencing.

 I am innocent and I have nothing to hide.
 Is it OK for me to talk to the police?

 NO. The police have many tricks up their sleeve that can make you look guilty even if you are innocent.
 Never speak to the police.
 As soon as you tell them you won’t answer any questions until your Rhode Island gun crimes lawyer is present, the police are bound by law to refrain from questioning you until you are in the presence of your lawyer.

 Now Is Not the Time to Hesitate

 Noah J. Kilroy, the founder of Kilroy Law Firm, is a former prosecutor.
-Not many Providence gun attorneys can make this claim and the few that do enjoy a unique perspective – the ability to look inside the mind of a prosecutor – that other Rhode Island gun lawyers lack.
+Not many Providence gun attorneys can make this claim and the few that do enjoy a unique perspective – the ability to look inside the mind of a prosecutor – that other Rhode Island gun attorneys lack.
 Mr. Kilroy knows how prosecutors think because they think in the same way that he did a few years ago.

-Mr. Kilroy knows full well what’s at stake for you when you are charged with a gun crime in Rhode Island – everything.
+Our lawyer, Mr. Kilroy knows full well what’s at stake for you when you are charged with a gun crime in Rhode Island – everything.
 He will work tirelessly to safeguard your interests and provide you with the best possible representation.
 Don’t wait until formal charges have been filed against you.
 Start learning to fight back now.
 To schedule a free consultation, contact us online or call/text us at (401) 855-9023.